 Dewalt 7″ angle grinder

-To cut a bit deeper, I also bought a 7 inch grinder.
+To cut a bit deeper, I also bought a 7-inch grinder.
 Fortunately, corded versions of these are pretty inexpensive.
-I bought the 7 inch version of the same blades I used for the 4 1/2 inch.
+I bought the 7-inch version of the same blades I used for the 4 1/2-inch.
 If I need to be sure I get a deeper straight cut, I’ll use this grinder.
 I did have to buy a specialty cutting wheel guard to be able to use this properly, so while the base unit was affordable, it will cost more to get up and running for cutting through rock.

 Evolution DISCCUT1 12″ Disc Cutter

-Fossil Prep Tools
+Fossil Preparation Tools